iain-waugh/vhdl_parser/README.md

 # VHDL Parser

 # 1 Overview

-This project aims to provide an open-source parser for VHDL 2008, staying as close to IEEE Std 1076-2008 as I could get without having left recursion in the grammar (I'm looking at you, `prefix`).
+This project aims to provide an open-source parser for VHDL 2008, staying as close to IEEE Std 1076-2008 as I could get without having left-recursion in the grammar (I'm looking at you, `prefix`).

 It is released under the MIT license.

 ## 1.1 Current status